rfoxkendo/ZMQ-examples/performance/Readme.md

 The programs and their associated automation scripts:

-*  pair - pairtimings.
-Pair usage is:
+*  pair - pairtimings. the pairtimings script writes to pairtimngs.txt. pair usage is:
 ```bash
 pair uri nummsgs size
 ```